|

 It’s almost summer!
 In the Pacific Northwest, that means the sun hasn’t quite made up its mind to arrive yet.
 Despite the typical lack of cooperation from the weather, it is high school graduation season.
 Watching my nephew’s graduation, I flashed back to myself at that age.
 I remember wanting to connect with my purpose in life, so that I felt it had meaning.
 I had so much ahead of me.
 I asked myself - how do I find my purpose?
 What is my leadership purpose?
 Leaders ask groups every day to follow them in a certain direction.
 Whether that is a garden club or a family business, leading is a sacred pact between the leader and the team.
 Shared purpose makes the work easier because the group has intrinsic motivation.
 That said, as a leader you will likely have your our own north star that drives you.
 This is the reason why you are leading - your leadership purpose.
 In my case, in addition to my life’s purpose, my leadership purpose to develop the next generation of leaders so that they can continue the work to build a better world.
 I think about how I work through that lens, and ask myself: how can I uplift another leader today?
 So, what is your leadership purpose?
 How do you find it?
 Finding your leadership purpose is all about connecting with your heart to excavate and bring to light what has meaning for you.
 In the book Hello Success: How Courageous Leaders Use Their Core Genius and Voices to Make a Powerful Impact, I write about this process.
 If you'd like to go deeper, I also share a more in-depth process in this free downloadable worksheet.
 Here are some highlights.
 Sit in a quiet place, with something lovely to drink, and a pen and paper.
 Connect in with your heart by placing a hand on your chest.
 Breathe deeply.
 Feel your feet on the ground connecting in with the floor.
 Once you feel you are centered, write a response to these four journal prompts:

 Answering these questions might have just easily rolled out of you and onto the page.
 Or you might have found that the answer is not that easy.
 In that case, my invitation for you is to just accept what you write.
 It’s all ok.
 We aren’t going for perfection or something to be written on the side of a marble pillar for some stuffy scholars a thousand years from now to translate and pontificate over.
 We’re going for the imperfect now.
 Once you have connected with your purpose, commit to incorporate it into your leadership for a year.
 Remind yourself with a note on your white board, mirror or OneNote.
 You can also add reflection time on your calendar once a week to reflect on your purpose.
 Finding your leadership purpose and integrating it into your life is a process, but you're on the road.
 So, here's to your purposeful leadership.
 Here’s to the graduates and the next generation of leadership.
 And here’s to the imperfect now.
-All My Best, Brenna I love to write and share my passion for purpose driven leadership.
-Download your copy of my Purpose Power worksheet, which is designed to connect you with your own unique purpose.
-We can change the world together!
+All My Best, Brenna If this resonated with you, and you’re ready to lead with more clarity, courage, and compassion, I’d love to keep walking this path with you.
+You can: 🌱 Get my book, Leading Through Fire, on Kindle or Audible — your guide to resilient, human-centered leadership that makes a real difference. 🌱 Subscribe to my Leading for the Future Insights newsletter — and get fresh, actionable ideas (and a free Purpose Power Worksheet) delivered right to your inbox.
+Let’s create a better way to lead — together. 👉 Get the book here. 👉 Subscribe here.
 Why should I care?
 I asked myself in my early working days.
 I had mostly entry level jobs in retail, although I did one stint at an espresso stand in Seattle in the 1990s.
 That was the early days of coffee culture, when pulling espresso was an emerging art and talent.
 It was a job for rogues and creatives.
 The phrase “why should I care” has helped me in my leadership of teams and businesses.
 As leaders, when we help our coworkers connect with the reason and mission, we give meaning to the work.
 Connecting with the mission gives our teams motivation that results in better work.
 Organizations that lead with organizational purpose and a mission-driven focus outperform in a world where Gen Z is setting a high bar for the sustainability of the workplaces and for the businesses that they frequent.
 As a leader, what can you do to implement mission-driven leadership?
 Here are some ideas, but I am sure you have more.

 There’s a wrinkle to all of this.
 Recently, I took a quick flight to Dallas to join a group of purpose-driven CEOs.
 We sat in a circle with our coffees and began to share.
 After many of us shared what we were doing to advance our purpose, one soft spoken man wearing a button down shirt with his company’s logo emblazed on the left pocket spoke up.
 He said: “no matter how mission driven we are, there are about five percent of people who want to come to work, get a paycheck and leave.
 That’s ok.”
 I think he made a good point.
 Not everyone will get on the purpose bus.
 All in all though, most people are looking for purpose in their lives.
 Implementing a mission-driven approach to work builds intrinsic motivation, makes it easy to get out of bed and makes the day have deep heart and meaning.
 Who doesn't want that?
-Al My Best, Brenna I love to write and share my passion for purpose driven leadership.
-Download your copy of my Purpose Power worksheet, which is designed to connect you with your own unique purpose.
-We can change the world together!
+Al My Best, Brenna If this resonated with you, and you’re ready to lead with more clarity, courage, and compassion, I’d love to keep walking this path with you.
+You can: 🌱 Get my book, Leading Through Fire, on Kindle or Audible — your guide to resilient, human-centered leadership that makes a real difference. 🌱 Subscribe to my Leading for the Future Insights newsletter — and get fresh, actionable ideas (and a free Purpose Power Worksheet) delivered right to your inbox.
+Let’s create a better way to lead — together. 👉 Get the book here. 👉 Subscribe here.
 Photo by Lance Reis on Unsplash

 |